lsst-dm/dmtn-256/index.rst

 Two important caveats of this plot are: the dimensions of the chip are 4096 by 2048, so X axis is smaller, and finally some detection centroids can end up in negative coordinates or, more generally coordinates that exceed the real CCD domain.

-As a general note we understand that the number of transiend candidate detections should not depend on the location on the image CCD domain up to a certain extent.
+As a general note we understand that the number of transient candidate detections should not depend on the location on the image CCD domain up to a certain extent.
 This means, there will be some loss of sensitivy on algorithms such as pre-convolution, as the edges will have incomplete information due to kernel padding.
 In the following figure we can see a zoom in into the interesting edge areas, for x and y axes.

 .. figure:: /_static/figures/chipillum_x_y_histogram_zoom_diffim_flavors.png
     :name: chipillum_x_y_histogram_zoom_diffim_flavors